 The Separation of God from Nature

 The conception of the world as by a creator who determines the design of all things according to his will is agreed upon by the three monotheistic religions and is rooted in the Bible.
 The God of the Bible is described as an independent entity, an entity separate from both nature and man.
 “The fundamental idea of the Israelite faith was bound from the beginning to a total split between God and the world … God and the world are two beings.”
-(Kaufmann 1971:245) According to Kaufmann, the crucial difference between idolatry and biblical faith is not limited to the question of multiple gods versus a single god, but extends also to the essence of God and his attitude towards the world.
+(Kaufmann 1971, 245) According to Kaufmann, the crucial difference between idolatry and biblical faith is not limited to the question of multiple gods versus a single god, but extends also to the essence of God and his attitude towards the world.
 The God of Israel is not enslaved to nature or to matter; he is the creator of nature by the power of his sovereign will.
 God does not battle fate or time, because he is “calling the generations from the beginning” (Isaiah 41:4).
-This is fundamentally different from gods who are bound by the laws and orders of nature, who are born and give birth to every living creature, and who can be defeated and expelled (Gelander 2009:86).
+This is fundamentally different from gods who are bound by the laws and orders of nature, who are born and give birth to every living creature, and who can be defeated and expelled (Gelander 2009, 86).
 According to the beliefs of biblical man the power of God transcends every phenomenon of nature, and thus, it is crucial that he knows God’s will rather than be familiar with the order of nature itself.
 The idea of a Greek kosmos, i.e., an entirety of all things, which is complete in itself, is foreign to biblical thought.
-Biblical thought succeeded in overpowering the tendency of Antiquity to endow nature with mysterious power (Heschel 1976); Nature is not an object of worship.
+Biblical thought succeeded in overpowering the tendency of Antiquity to endow nature with mysterious power; nature is not an object of worship (Heschel 1976).
 Biblical man recognizes the existence of a natural order upon which he can rely; however, this order is embedded in nature by the will of God and he is eternally dependent on it.

-The biblical way of thinking has from the beginning separated material being and its orders from the supreme, abstract and timeless entity, even if the latter resides in material reality (Barzel 2004:9).
+The biblical way of thinking has from the beginning separated material being and its orders from the supreme, abstract and timeless entity, even if the latter resides in material reality (Barzel 2004, 9).
 In other words, the innovation of biblical faith is this separation of God from nature.
-This was, in fact, a complete revolution in the religious world of the ancient Near East, where, for example, the gods of Babylon are subordinate to nature and to fate (Muffs 2006: 28-43).
+This was, in fact, a complete revolution in the religious world of the ancient Near East, where, for example, the gods of Babylon are subordinate to nature and to fate (Muffs 2006, 28–43).
 The biblical process entails a movement from the magical, the impersonal, and the mechanical, towards a broader personality perception.
 Nature and its immanent laws are no longer the supreme concern.
 Nature is intended for use and pleasure; it is no longer an objective in and of itself, but it is also not a burden or an obstacle on the path to the highest perfection.
 In paganism, the primeval reality is an impersonal fate.
 In the Bible, God’s personification is so powerful that it appears to rule nature and, thus, nature transforms from primordial reality into a product of divine will.
 In biblical cosmology, an omnipotent infinite God creates things ex nihilo.
 God reveals himself to Israel as a god who rules nature and works wonders.
-The Bible does not tell us about God’s life and history; he is not ruled by fate (Kaufmann 1971:245).
+The Bible does not tell us about God’s life and history; he is not ruled by fate (Kaufmann 1971, 245).
 Rather, the world of nature and its phenomena are made by his will.